shallyan/GSoC-Rogas/rogas/README.md

 **NetworkX** for algorithms support.
 <br>
 <br>
-Here are the links for the python packages mentioned above:
+Here are the links for the python packages above:
 <br>
 (suggest to use Ubuntu or other Linux systems, Mac and Windows are hard to install all these packages)
 * Psycopg: http://initd.org/psycopg/